Code-4-Community/c4c-dev-docs/docs/hats/api-spec-school.md

 # HATS School API Specification

 ## Protected Routes
-These routes are called by a user that is not yet authenticated.
+All of these routes must be called by a user that is already authenticated.

 ### Get All Schools